 Since Benicar has the potential to cause serious side effects, the FDA has released several guidelines for patients who are on this medication to follow.
 For example, patients taking Benicar should:

-- Be open about their symptoms so that their health care provider can determine the cause of their complications if they start experiencing problems while on Benicar
+- be open about their symptoms so that their health care provider can determine the cause of their complications if they start experiencing problems while on Benicar; and

 It is also recommended that patients turn to their health care provider if they have any questions about Benicar or if they have concerns about taking this medication.